JavaScript is required

 To engage an external instructor to deliver Youth MHFA courses:

-To become a Licensed Youth MHFA Instructor, two courses are offered, a 3-day course and a 5-day course.
+To become a Licensed Youth MHFA Instructor, 2 courses are offered, a 3-day course and a 5-day course.

 The 3-day course is only available to existing or re-licensing MHFA Instructors.